mmastrac/bootstrap/README.md

 Status: *complete* ✅

-[`bootstrap0.bin`](bootstrap/bootstrap0.bin): a basic assembler written in pure VM ASCII.
+[`bootstrap0.bin`](bootstrap/bootstrap0.bin): A basic assembler written in pure VM ASCII.
 The goal of this stage is to get a slightly more readable `bootstrap1.bin` compiled by ignoring any control character bytes (< 0x20).

 ### Stage 1